suhaotian/3-tips-make-next-more-stable-demo/3-tips-make-nextjs-app-more-stable.md

 ![error](error.png)

-The example code uses Express.js to simulate an API:
+The example code using Express.js to simulate an API:

 ```ts
 import express from 'express';